Frequently Asked Questions

 Q: What is the reward for accomplishing one of the Better Tomorrow Challenges?

-A: Initially, a translucent-blue-plastic statuette of a Tom Handsome robot (three sketches by Tiffany Petitt of the trophy are below) and public acknowledgment of achieving the challenge on the challenge's webpage.
+A: Initially, recognition of the achievement on the challenge's webpage.
+Eventually, a translucent-blue-plastic statuette of a Tom Handsome robot (three sketches by Tiffany Petitt of the trophy are below).

 Q: How many challenges are there?